Wilhelm von Humboldt: Personal life

 In June 1791, Humboldt married Caroline von Dacheröden.
 They had eight children, of whom five (amongst them Gabriele von Humboldt) survived to adulthood.

+The alliance of these two German noble families created a distinct branch whose descendants bore the combined name von Humboldt-Dacheröden, having been created Barons in the Kingdom of Prussia by Wilhelm I in 1875.

 Philosopher

 Humboldt was a philosopher; he wrote The Limits of State Action in 1791–1792 (though it was not published until 1850, after Humboldt's death), one of the boldest defences of the liberties of the Enlightenment.
-It influenced John Stuart Mill's essay On Liberty through which von Humboldt's ideas became known in the English-speaking world.
+It influenced John Stuart Mill's essay On Liberty (1859) through which von Humboldt's ideas became known in the English-speaking world.
 Humboldt outlined an early version of what Mill would later call the "harm principle".
 His house in Rome became a cultural hub, run by Caroline von Humboldt.

 The section dealing with education was published in the December 1792 issue of the Berlinische Monatsschrift under the title "On public state education".
 With this publication, Humboldt took part in the philosophical debate regarding the direction of national education that was in progress in Germany, as elsewhere, after the French Revolution.